xpipe-io/xpipe-io.github.io/docs/sources/sources.md

 and every database solution has a different approach to proxies or doesn\'t support it at all.

-As a solution, you can use other X-Pipe installations on other machines as proxies.
-Essentially all operations are performed by the remote X-Pipe installation and the results are communicated to your local installation through the used shell connection.
-X-Pipe can easily be installed or updated on a remote machine through the `Install Relay` action available for any shell store, no manual setup is required.
-Once X-Pipe is installed on the remote machine, you can use it as a proxy for your database connections.
+As a solution, you can use other XPipe installations on other machines as proxies.
+Essentially all operations are performed by the remote XPipe installation and the results are communicated to your local installation through the used shell connection.
+XPipe can easily be installed or updated on a remote machine through the `Install Relay` action available for any shell store, no manual setup is required.
+Once XPipe is installed on the remote machine, you can use it as a proxy for your database connections.